 Leafy trees surrounded a grand staircase in the middle of the park, providing ample shade and just the right amount of light.
 We were glad to have found a charming little space that looked apt for intimate celebrations right in the heart of the Hague.

 Fine art focuses on the aesthetic – carefully curating each element and presenting that which is pleasing to the eyes.
 In this bridal editorial, we wanted to achieve what we interpreted as a classic fine art bride – simple, elegant, and timeless.

 Brigitta created a clean “no make-up” make-up look which focuses on the bride’s natural beauty and highlights her features.
 This style is a personal favourite of mine.
 It’s something that will look just as beautiful and classy many years from now.

 Duc designed a simple close-fitting A-line wedding dress.
 He added numerous 3d flowers to present a romantic mood and to add subtle texture to the dainty fabric.
 The fabric falls beautifully and hugs the bride’s figure in just the right places.
 It makes it easy for her to move gracefully and comfortably as she enjoys her wedding day.

 Flowers by Marte Glasbergen of Bloom Your Life

 Marte styled a selection of delicate roses in blush, peach and pale yellow hues, accented with dried bunny tails and eucalyptus leaves.
 The bouquet mirrored the muted tones of the dress and make-up, completing the elegant look.
 The unstructured look of the bouquet perfectly complements the organic feel of the theme.

 Would you like to see more creative wedding and bridal inspirations like this?
-Let me know in the comments below or send me an email.
-I’d love to hear from you!
-You can also subscribe to my email list if you want to get notified the next time I publish another post.
-Until next time!
+Let me know, I’d love to hear from you!